CRITIQUE | THE TEXT

 A political fairy tale

-Animal Farm is a work I include on the list of greatest works only under protest.
+Animal Farm is a work I include on the list of greatest works under protest.

 It's not that I dislike Orwell.
 I like most of his work very much.
 Nor do I consider Animal Farm particularly bad.
-It's very well done for what it is.
+It's very cleverly done for what it is.

 It just does not have the qualities of the greatest literature.
 I suspect the qualities that have led to its iconic status—and to its placement at number 31 on the Modern Library list of top English-language novels of the twentieth century, ahead of some of the best works of Hemingway, Faulkner, Lawrence and Conrad—are polemical, rather than literary.

-Not that I have anything against political novels either, as many of my other choices should prove.
+Not that I have anything against political works either, as many of my other favourite books should prove.
 But consider this: if Animal Farm were a satire on naked, rapacious capitalism, would it be called a modern classic today?
 How much does its reputation as an attack on communism and the Russian Revolution lead its admirers to overlook its slightness?

 Furthermore, much of the admiration for Animal Farm comes from a misunderstanding of its political message.
-It is not, as many in the West seem to think, a denunciation of revolution in general, nor of socialism in particular.
-Orwell was some kind of anarcho-socialist himself and his criticisms were directed from within the left at others on the left—namely, at those he considered traitors to the revolution.
+It is not, as many seem to think, a denunciation of revolution in general, nor of socialism in particular.
+Orwell was some kind of anarcho-syndicalist brand of socialist himself.
+His criticisms were directed from within the left at others on the left—namely, at those he considered traitors to the revolution.

-If they had this in mind, would conservative critics still consider Animal Farm a great novel?
+If they bore this in mind, would conservative and liberal critics still consider Animal Farm a great read?

 Or would they notice then that there is hardly any characterization in this story apart from some one-dimensional labelling.
-(Napoleon is supposedly like Stalin, Snowball is Trotsky, Squealer is a conniving propagandist, Boxer is a simple and hardworking proletarian, etc.) Little insight into the human heart is revealed, except in the most simplistic, cynical terms (greed overcomes goodwill, people will believe anything).
+(Napoleon is supposedly a takeoff on Stalin, Snowball is Trotsky, Squealer is a conniving propagandist, Boxer is a simple and hardworking proletarian, etc.) Little insight into the human heart is revealed, except in the most simplistic, cynical terms: greed overcomes goodwill, people will believe anything.
 The plot of course is implausible in the extreme, except as an allegory.

-It's just not among the greatest literature of modern times.
+This is not enough though to place it among the greatest literature of modern times.